kubernetes/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 Heavily inspired by [KEDA][] propose to add a new field to the existing [`HorizontalPodAutoscalerSpec`][] object:

 - `fallback`: an optional new object containing the following fields:
   - `failureThreshold`: (integer) the number of failures fetching metrics to trigger the fallback behaviour.
-Must be greater than 0 and is option with a default of 3.
+Must be a value greater than 0.
+This field is optional and defaults to 3 if not specified.
   - `replicas`: (integer) the number of replicas to scale to in case of fallback.
 Must be greater than 0 and it's mandatory.

 To allow for tracking of failures to fetch metrics a new field should be added to the existing [`HorizontalPodAutoscalerStatus`][] object: